Siewert leads No. 23 Colorado past Washington State 78-56 - WHIZ News

-Evan Battey added 12 points and joined Siewert in pulling down 10 rebounds for Colorado (15-4, 4-2 Pac-12), which bounced back from a loss at Arizona last week.
-The Buffaloes outrebounded the Cougars 45-28 despite playing without Tyler Bey, the leading rebounder in the conference.
+D’Shawn Schwartz scored 13 for Colorado (15-4, 4-2 Pac-12), which bounced back from a loss at Arizona last week.
+The Buffaloes outrebounded the Cougars 45-28 despite playing without Bey, the leading rebounder in the conference, after he injured his right hand in practice this week.

+Bey, averaging 9.3 boards per game, was in uniform on the bench with his hand bandaged.
+Colorado coach Tad Boyle said while Bey could have played, he did not want to risk aggravating the injury.

+“We tried to make it through without him and we did.
+Hopefully, Saturday (against Washington) we’ll have him back,” Boyle said.

 Colorado held Washington State to 37% shooting from the floor, and the scoring total for Washington State (12-8, 3-4) matched a season low.
 The Cougars lost to 65-56 to USC earlier this month.

 CJ Elleby had 15 points to lead the Cougars.
-Daron Henson added 13 points and Isaac Bonton had 10 for Washington State, which fell to 0-9 in Boulder.
+Daron Henson added 13 and Isaac Bonton scored 10 for Washington State, which fell to 0-9 in Boulder.

+“We told our team that Colorado is the best home team in the country, and they proved it tonight,” Cougars coach Kyle Smith said.
+“I thought we played pretty darn well considering we were in foul trouble.
+They tightened up their D late and forced us into some bad shots.
+They got on the offensive glass and they were just a little too much for us tonight.”

-Up by five at halftime, Colorado put together a 12-1 run midway through the second half to pull in front 66-51 with 6:49 remaining, its biggest lead to that point.
-Siewert and Maddox Daniels both connected on 3-pointers during the surge.
+Up by five at halftime, Colorado put together a 12-1 run midway through the second half to pull in front 66-51 with 6:49 remaining — its biggest lead to that point.
+Siewert and Maddox Daniels each connected on a 3-pointer during the surge.

 Jervae Robinson stalled Colorado’s momentum by finishing a fast break with a jumper, Washington State’s first basket in more than six minutes.
 But the Buffaloes hustled down the floor and Daniels again connected from 3-point range to quash any hopes of a Cougars comeback.